microsoft/WhatTheHack/044-AzureIntegrationServices-APIMwithFunctions/Coach/README.md

 # Azure Integration Services - API Management with Function Apps

 ## Introduction
-Welcome to the coach's guide for the # Azure Integration Services What The Hack.
+Welcome to the coach's guide for the Azure Integration Services - API Management with Function Apps Hack.
 Here you will find links to specific guidance for coaches for each of the challenges.

 ## Learning Objectives
 In this hack, the participants will learn how to build an integration solutin using API Management and Function Apps.
 This involves the following: